azrulhasni/kelichap/User-manual.md

     field.
 Key in ‘Enter’ or click on the ’Search’ button.
 The result of the search will appear

-2. Thee search will naturally covers all documents in all accessible folders.
+2. The search will naturally covers all documents in all accessible folders.
 If the user wants to search a particular folder for a particular document, highlight the document in the folder tree and do the search.
-In this case, only thee selected folder or document is searched.
+In this case, only the selected folder or document is searched.

 3. To clear the selection of a folder in folder tree, click on ‘Clear selection'